Wayland Fertilizing Lawn Services

 Contact Wayland’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Wayland.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers and follow triple-rinse procedures before recycling.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
-Finished compost, coordinated by the
+For finished compost, the town offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the local department for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 Wayland Department of Public Works